woctezuma/heroku-clip/README.md

 -   it will be resized to 224x224,
 -   a prediction of the top-5 ImageNet labels (out of 1000) will be displayed.

+If you want to try another image, make sure to first click on the red "X" to close the previous one:
+![How to close the previous image][usage-image]

 ## Recommendations

 First, to avoid using too much memory on Heroku: